artxfm/spinget/README.md

 - This probably will not work properly across a date boundry.
 - Audio is only available for two weeks from air date.
+- This generates intermediate files in the current working directory.

 ## Contribute